 Why is Ballistol not available in California?

 AEROSOL AND NON-AEROSOL BALLISTOL NOW AVAILABLE FOR CALIFORNIA!
 We had voluntarily removed our product from the California market after California imposed new regulations on VOC content.
 Ballistol 1.5 oz aerosols and Ballistol Wipes will be available for California by the end of August, 2014.
 NOW SHIPPING CA COMPLIANT 6oz AEROSOL, 16 fl oz NON-AEROSOL, and 4fl oz NON-AEROSOL.
+Bench mats and promotional materials not available in California.
 We apologize for any inconvenience.
 Thank you for your patience.